-If an expat changes jobs while on the islands, they must get a letter from the new employer stating their salary for the bank.
+If an expat changes jobs while on the islands, they must get a letter from their new employer stating their salary for the bank.

 Taxes in the Cayman Islands

 While the islands are famous for being a tax haven, it is by no means completely tax free.
-The government relies heavily on indirect taxes, pushing up the prices of everyday items that can make the cost of living bitterly expensive.
+The government relies heavily on indirect taxation, pushing up the prices of everyday items that can make the cost of living bitterly expensive.
 Still, there are no taxes on income, capital gains or wealth tax, which makes the islands an attractive destination for expats.